greenelab/deep-review/all-sections.md

 initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
 Exclusively fine-tuning top layers led to much lower validation accuracy (81.4 versus 99.5).
-Fine-tuning the aforementioned Basset model required no more than one training pass.
+Fine-tuning the aforementioned Basset model with more than one pass resulted in overfitting [@2CbHXoFn].
-Otherwise, the model overfit new data [@2CbHXoFn].
 DeepChem successfully improved results for low-data drug discovery with one-shot learning for related tasks.
-However, it demonstrated clear limitations to cross-task generalization across unrelated tasks in one-shot models, specifically nuclear receptor assays and patient adverse reactions [@P4ixsM8i].
+However, it clearly demonstrated the limitations of cross-task generalization across unrelated tasks in one-shot models, specifically nuclear receptor assays and patient adverse reactions [@P4ixsM8i].